Judge fines Trump $2 million for misusing charity foundation

 "No one is above the law — not a businessman, not a candidate for office, and not even the President of the United States," said James, a Democrat.

-Trump also agreed to restrictions on his involvement in other charitable organizations.
+Trump also accepted restrictions on his involvement in other charitable organizations.
 His three eldest children, who were members of the foundation's board, must undergo mandatory training on the duties of those who run charities.

-Charities are barred from getting involved in political campaigns, but in weighing the Iowa fundraiser, Scarpulla gave Trump credit for making good on his pledge to give $2.8 million of the money raised to veterans' organizations.
+Charities are barred from getting involved in political campaigns, but in weighing the Iowa fundraiser, Scarpulla gave Trump credit for making good on his pledge to give $2.8 million that his charity raised to veterans' organizations.

 Instead of fining him that amount, as the attorney general's office wanted, the judge trimmed it to $2 million and rejected a demand for punitive damages and interest.